ErikRBergman/Serpent.Chain/Serpent.Common/Serpent.Common.MessageBus/readme.md

                         throw new Exception("Fail!");
                     });
 ```
-#### Message handler chain decorators list
+#### Message handler chain decorators reference
-To customize the way your subscription is handled, you can add one or many subscription decorators.
+To customize the way your subscription is handled (or the way the bus publishes messages), you can add one or more decorators.

 Here's a summary of the currently available decorators.
 If you have requirements that these decorators does not support, you can write your own decorators (see the chapter Custom MHC Decorators).